thomasbattram/thesis/index/thesis.utf8.md

 As discussed, population-based studies of DNA methylation suffer from the same limitations as any observational epidemiology study, namely confounding and reverse causation.
 One method that aims to mitigate confounding is Mendelian randomization (MR) [@DaveySmith2003; @DaveySmith2014; @Richmond2016], which uses genetic variants as proxies for the exposure of interest in an instrumental variable framework (illustrated in __Figure \@ref(fig:mr-diagram)__).
 Using genetic variants as instruments has the advantage that the direction of effect will always be from instrument to exposure and not vice versa, making interpretation of the studies simpler.
 Furthermore, unlike environmental phenotypes, that tend to be highly correlated and clustered into groups, genetic variants associated with a trait tend to be unconfounded [@DaveySmith2003; @DaveySmith2014].
 In the absence of assortative mating, genetic variants should be distributed randomly across the population, so in effect those grouped by genotype should exhibit differences in exposure, but confounding factors should not differ between genotype groups [@DaveySmith2014].
 Assortative mating has been reliably shown to occur with some traits such as social behaviours and anthropometric measures [@Silventoinen2003; @Maes1997; @Eaves1981].
 Assortment tends to occur on visible social factors and so intentional assortment based on DNA methylation profiles is very unlikely.
 However, DNA methylation may associate with factors that are assorted on, for example alcohol consumption [@Howe2019; @Dugue2019], which may lead to unintentional assortment on DNA methylation profiles.
 The impact this may have on MR studies using DNA methylation has not been explored, and this analysis is beyond the scope of this thesis but is something that should be noted when assessing the reliability of such MR studies.

 #### Availability of data for MR
 Another advantage of MR is the data it uses.
-Thousands of GWAS have been conducted giving researchers ample instruments for a wide variety of traits and many of these instruments are easily accessible through databases such as the GWAS Catalog [@Buniello2019] and IEU Open GWAS Project [@Hemani2018].
+Thousands of GWAS have been conducted giving researchers ample instruments for a wide variety of traits and many of these instruments are easily accessible through databases such as the GWAS Catalog [@Buniello2019] and IEU OpenGWAS Project [@Elsworth2020; @Hemani2018].
 Furthermore, it isn’t necessary to use individual-level data to conduct MR studies; summary statistics from GWAS are all that is needed to provide data in a two-sample MR framework [@Inoue2010; @Pierce2013].
 This is especially valuable to conducting MR studies using DNA methylation data as DNA methylation is not widely measured across cohorts and case-control studies.
 Thus, without a method to combine summary data from both GWAS of DNA methylation and GWAS of other complex traits, well-powered MR studies would not be possible to assess the potential effect of DNA methylation on complex traits (and _vice versa_).

 #### Assumptions of MR
 In order for MR analyses to be valid, they must satisfy three instrumental variable assumptions, these are illustrated in __Figure \@ref(fig:mr-diagram)__.
 Testing assumption one, the instruments associate with the exposure of interest, is simple, but the other two assumptions cannot technically be proven to be true.
 Horizontal pleiotropy, where genetic variants associate with more variables than just the exposure of interest, can lead to violations in assumptions two and three.
 Ideally, MR would be performed in the context where the genetic effect on the exposure had been characterised such that the mechanism of action was understood clearly.
 This would help give evidence against assumptions two and three being broken.
 Unfortunately, this is rarely possible.
 However, a plethora of methods have now been developed to test for pleiotropic effects, given the exposure of interest has multiple independent genetic variants reliably associated with it.